ACCBDD/complicated_bees/README.md

 # Complicated Bees
-A port of forestry bees for modern versions of minecraft
+A bee genetic mod inspired by forestry bees for modern versions of minecraft

 Planned features:
 * data-driven species